Chatham First Night: A Tradition

 Chatham launched this celebration as a community-wide, alcohol-free way to ring in the New Year with the arts.
 Recognizing Chatham’s walkable seaside charm with churches, schools, library, and Town Hall within easy reach, volunteers formed a committee in January 1991, spearheaded by founder Marie Williams and local partners, to organize the first event.

 The very first button, a patriotic swirl by Gailyn Gates, kicked off the tradition of collectible buttons that spotlight local landmarks.
 Since then, First Night has grown steadily, with programs archived as far back as the early 1990s.
 The Town Photo became an annual tradition starting in 1995, with gatherings by the lighthouse becoming a crowd favorite.
+From the start, community volunteers shaped the model that still powers First Night.
+Today, the Chatham Lighthouse setting and seaside town traditions remain central to the experience.

 2. Schedule Highlights (2024–2025 Recap & 2025 Preview)